WANdisco/wandisco-documentation/docs/why-fusion/hive_replication.md

 1. Write access needs to be coordinated by Fusion before executing the command on the Hive Metastore.
 1. Read commands are 'passed-through' straight to the Hive Metastore as they do not need to be coordinated via Fusion.
 1. Fusion makes a connection to the Hive Metastore on the cluster and coordinates any write requests with the rest of the replicated ecosystem.

+## Fusion Plugin for Databricks Delta Lake

+The Fusion Plugin for Databricks Delta Lake works in conjunction with WANdisco Fusion and the Fusion Plugin for Live Hive to deliver WANdisco’s LiveAnalytics solution.

+When Hive tables are created in the source Hadoop zone, the Fusion Plugin for Databricks Delta Lake will create replicas of those tables in [Databricks](https://docs.databricks.com/getting-started/overview.html).
+Modify Hive schemas and see the same structure reflected in changes to matching Delta Lake tables.

+Data ingestion to Hive tables is also replicated to the Databricks cluster, which allows you to access the same information as Delta Lake content in a Databricks environment.

+## LiveAnalytics deployment overview

+A deployment will consist of two Zones:

+**Zone 1**
+This represents the source environment, where your [Apache Hive](https://hive.apache.org/) content and metadata reside.
+Your table content will reside in the cluster storage (typically HDFS), and your Hive metadata are managed by and maintained in a Hive Metastore.
+An operational deployment of a LiveAnalytics solution will include:
+* WANdisco Fusion
+* Fusion Plugin for Live Hive

+**Zone 2**
+This is the target environment, where your [Databricks](https://docs.databricks.com/getting-started/overview.html) instance is available.
+Hive content from Zone 1 will be replicated to cloud storage and transformed to the format used by Delta Lake.
+Metadata changes made to Hive tables in Zone 1 will be replicated to equivalent changes to Databricks Delta Lake tables.
+An operational deployment of the solution will include:
+* WANdisco Fusion
+* Fusion Plugin for Databricks Delta Lake